 In 1999, the battalion was hand-picked to lead the Army's transformation to the first Stryker Brigade Combat Team — transitioning from the 1st Brigade, 25th Infantry Division to the 3rd Brigade, 2nd Infantry Division.
 The 19-ton Stryker wheeled combat vehicles were designed for rapid deployment via C-130 aircraft, combining infantry firepower with strategic mobility.
 The battalion earned the Army Superior Unit Award for its role in this transformation.

-Between 2003 and 2010, the Sykes' Regulars deployed three times to Iraq, spending approximately 39 months in combat operations across some of the most contested terrain of the war.
-The battalion was part of a brigade that lost 88 soldiers killed in action across the same period.
+Between 2003 and 2013, the Sykes' Regulars deployed four times — three to Iraq and once to Afghanistan — spending approximately 51 months in combat operations across some of the most contested terrain of the Global War on Terror.
+The battalion was part of a brigade that lost 88 soldiers killed in action in Iraq alone, and sixteen more in Afghanistan.

 The 5/20th Infantry was one of four maneuver battalions in the 3d Stryker Brigade Combat Team, 2d Infantry Division.
 The brigade's total losses across the Iraq War:

-Names, dates, and circumstances for all 20 soldiers killed in action across three deployments.
+Names, dates, and circumstances for all soldiers killed in action across four deployments, including soldiers from attached units.

 Distinguished Service Cross, unit citations, and the 77+ Purple Heart recipients documented so far.